Calibration of Distributionally Robust Empirical Optimization Models: Calibration of Robust Optimization Models

 \section{Calibration of Robust Optimization Models}

-Theorem \ref{theorem:expansion_robust} shows that when the ambiguity parameter $\delta$ is small, variance reduction is the first order benefit of robust optimization while the impact on the mean is (almost) an order of magnitude smaller.
-This implies that $\delta$ should be calibrated by trading off between the out-of-sample mean and variance and not just by optimizing the mean alone, as is commonly done when tuning the free parameters (e.g. in Machine Learning applications).
-Observe, however, that the robust mean-variance frontier \eqref{eq:robmvf} can not be computed by the decision maker because he/she does not know the data generating model $\mathbb P$, so it is natural to approximate the frontier using resampling methods.
-One such approach uses the well known {\it bootstrap} procedure \cite{ET}, which we now describe, and formally state in Algorithm \ref{algo:brmvf}.
+Proposition \ref{prop:expansion_robust} shows that when the ambiguity parameter $\delta$ is small, variance reduction is the first-order benefit of robust optimization while the impact on the mean is (almost) an order of magnitude smaller.
+This implies that $\delta$ should be calibrated by trading off between the out-of-sample mean and variance and not just by optimizing the mean alone, as is commonly done when tuning the free parameters (e.g., in Machine Learning applications).